 Background and Definitions

-While health disparity research delineates the process by which different groups face challenges in achieving the highest level of health possible; health equity (HE) is the attainment of the highest level of health for all people.
-Achieving health equity requires valuing everyone equally with focused and ongoing societal efforts to address avoidable inequalities, historical and contemporary injustices, and the elimination of health and healthcare disparities.
+While this broad area of research delineates the process by which different groups face challenges, our ultimate goal is to improve overall health and achieve the highest level of health for all.
+Achieving optimal health requires valuing everyone equally with focused and ongoing societal efforts to address these avoidable social, economic and health care access challenges.

-Social determinants of health (SDOH) are strong drivers of health inequities – the unfair and avoidable factors in health status seen within and between countries.
+Social determinants of health (SDOH) are strong drivers of unfair and avoidable factors in health status seen within and between countries.
 SDOH are conditions in the environment which people are born, grow, live, learn, work, play, and age, including their health system.

 These circumstances are shaped by the distribution of money, power, and resources at global, national, and local levels, which are themselves influenced by policy choices.
 Since these factors are avoidable, they can be addressed through a complement of scientific activities that will mediate the effects of these factors and improve overall health.